carpegavin/The-Operatively-Oppulent-Budget-Tracker/README.md

 ## `Description`

-* View, create, and track daily workouts.
-Log multiple exercises in a workout on a given day.
-Track the name, type, weight, sets, reps, and duration of exercise.
-If the exercise is a cardio exercise, track distance traveled.
+* Add expenses and deposits to your budget with or without a connection.
+When entering transactions offline, it will populate the total when brought back online.

 <br>

-### Please enjoy the deployed application [HERE](https://jammer-workout-tracker.herokuapp.com/)
+### Please enjoy the deployed application [HERE](https://opulent-budget-tracker.herokuapp.com/)
 <br>

 ### `MIT License`